frogboba/ChuMachida163Project/README.md

 How to run the project:

-1. Download the folder containing the python files and data set.
+1. Download the zip file containing the python files and data set.

 2. Install the following libraries*:
 	- Plotly